VCCT-PROG7314-2025-G2/PROG7314_POE_P2_Solora/README.md

 ### Lead CRM & Pipeline
 - Full CRUD for leads tied to the authenticated consultant with status filtering and free-text search.
+- Optional follow-up date scheduling for leads to track future engagement.
-- Lead detail dialog surfaces the latest quote attachments, notes, and quick actions.
+- Lead detail dialog surfaces the latest quote attachments, notes, status updates, and quick actions.
 - Dashboard shortcuts show lead totals, growth, and quick filters to keep the pipeline healthy.

 ### Authentication & Onboarding